Subhanc/WeatherApp/README.md

 Did not focus on user-experience. i.e showing activity indicator when loading response.

+Refresh button will work when CLLocatioon has collected at least one CLLocation value.

 ## Packages

 The project has the following third-party dependecie.
 Uses Swift Packages for package management: